fusioncharts/dev_centre_docs/getting-started/ember/percentage-calculation-using-ember.md

 3. `message` is set which gets displayed with the rendering of the chart.

 4. `init()` funtion is called where:
-	* `dataplotrollover` event shows the percentage of the hovered plot on the page.
+	* `dataplotrollover` event shows the percentage of the hovered plot.
 	* `dataplotrollout` event resets the default message.

 ### Add data to `chart-viewer.hbs`